MattLaurie/NG6-starter/docs/cognito/README.md

 It is also possible to configure attributes that are read-only to the user.
 This will allow you to configure system information associated with a user

-e.g. Here "custom:sub_until" is a read-only attribute showing when the date the user has subscribed up to
+e.g. Here "custom:active_until" is a read-only attribute showing when the date the user has subscribed up to

 ![cognito-15](cognito-15.png?raw=true)